Getting started with webhooks

 To get started with webhooks, you'll need the following:

-• A Developer Application.
-We have a guide on setting one up, but you can also use one you've already created on Oyster.
+- A Developer Application.
+We have guides to set one up for Partners or Customers, but you can also use one you've already created on Oyster.

 1. Create an Access Token